 For example, flexible learning environments with movable furniture that can be configured to support various group sizes and activities make it easy for students to work together to complete group tasks and projects.

-Student well-being is supported by the development of healthy relationships not just between students and their peers, but also between students and their teachers.
-Again, modern learning spaces that are designed with maximum flexibility and movement in mind can help nurture strong student-teacher connections.
+Student well-being is supported by the development of healthy relationships between students and their peers and between students and their teachers.
+Again, modern learning spaces designed with maximum flexibility and movement in mind can help nurture strong student-teacher connections.

 “School leadership teams and teachers believed that physically open spaces, coupled with the (active learning) pedagogies (these spaces supported), allowed teacher-student interaction to become more frequent,” Kariippanon and her team of researchers wrote.
 “Fewer items of furniture in classrooms removed both physical and social barriers between teachers and students, which greatly facilitated interaction and was highly valued by participants.
 Rather than the teacher being tied to their desk, moving around the space encouraged interaction with students.”